214607135/Comp90054-pacman/README.md

 Pls look at Wiki where there are some introductions about the project and methods.

-The way to implement this project is in instruction.pdf file.
+The way to implement this project is in instructions.pdf file.

 Hope you enjoy this project!